confluentinc/confluent-connector-migration-tool/bigquery-v2-sink/readme.md

 # BigQuery Legacy to Storage Write API Migration Tool

 This tool migrates BigQuery Legacy sink connectors to the new Storage Write API (V2) connectors in Confluent Cloud.
-The V2 connector provides improved performance, cost efficiency, and better data type support.

 ## ⚠️ Important Breaking Changes